221009507/Wil-Portfolio-T4/interview_skills.md

 ## Reflection (STAR)

 **Situation:**
 During the Term 4 Work Readiness program, I participated in lessons about Interview Skills and Etiquette.
 These sessions focused on how to prepare for interviews, present myself professionally, and communicate with confidence.
-Job interviews can be stressful, but I learned that interviewing is a skill that can be practiced and improved over time.

 **Task:**
 My goal was to understand how to apply professional interview etiquette, prepare for interview questions, and build confidence in presenting my strengths clearly.
 I also needed to learn strategies for both in-person and virtual interviews.